Ahiya1/a2s2/keen/docs/AGENT_INSTRUCTIONS/PHASE_2_API_GATEWAY.md

 ## Integration Points

 **The API Gateway must integrate with:**
-- **Phase 1 (Database)**: User authentication, credit management, session persistence
+- **Phase 1 (Database)**: User authentication, credit management with admin bypasses, session persistence
 - **Phase 3 (Agent Core)**: Pure agent execution with sanitized requests
-- **Phase 4 (WebSockets)**: Real-time streaming coordination
+- **Phase 4 (WebSockets)**: Real-time streaming coordination with admin privileges
-- **Phase 5 (Dashboard)**: User interface and monitoring data
+- **Phase 5 (Dashboard)**: User interface and admin analytics data

 ## Deliverables

-1. **Complete authentication system** with JWT and API key support
+1. **Complete authentication system** with JWT and API key support plus admin privileges
-2. **Credit management gateway** with real-time validation
+2. **Credit management gateway** with real-time validation, 5x markup, and admin bypass
-3. **Rate limiting service** with tier-based limits
+3. **Rate limiting service** with per-user limits and admin exemptions
 4. **Request sanitization** ensuring agent purity
-5. **WebSocket management** for real-time streaming
+5. **WebSocket management** for real-time streaming with admin capabilities
-6. **Audit logging system** for security and compliance
+6. **Audit logging system** for security and compliance with admin activity tracking
-7. **Comprehensive test suite** with security and load tests
+7. **Admin analytics endpoints** with comprehensive system insights
-8. **API documentation** with examples and error codes
+8. **Comprehensive test suite** with security, admin, and load tests
-9. **Monitoring and metrics** collection
+9. **API documentation** with examples, error codes, and admin endpoints
-10. **Integration interfaces** for agent communication
+10. **Integration interfaces** for agent communication with admin privilege propagation

-**Remember:** The API Gateway is the guardian of agent purity.
-It must handle ALL business logic while ensuring agents remain completely unaware of commercial concerns.
-User security, credit integrity, and system scalability all depend on this layer working flawlessly.
+**Remember:** The API Gateway is the guardian of agent purity and the enforcer of the credit system.
+It must handle ALL business logic including admin privileges while ensuring agents remain completely unaware of commercial concerns.
+User security, credit integrity with 5x markup, admin unlimited access, and system scalability all depend on this layer working flawlessly.